allforeco/twiff/docker/README.md

 # Docker

 All docker images should be called from project root directory.
+The application requires the Twitter Developer API keys; place the keys in a dev.env file in the job directory e.g. `docker\search\dev.env'.

 ### Building an image